Digging Up Dinner

 Pretty heady stuff for a lowly tuber, one that many have never heard of, even by its common names – sunchoke, girasole, Jerusalem artichoke – let alone eaten.
 But it’s native to Kentucky, especially along the Ohio River, as well as to many of our neighboring states; and was once widely grown and consumed.

-Helianthus tuberosus is a perennial sunflower which Cree and Huron Indians grew for its large tubers, that they called respectively “askipaw” and “skibwan”, meaning raw thing.
+Helianthus tuberosus is a perennial sunflower which Cree and Huron tribes grew for its large tubers, that they called respectively “askipaw” and “skibwan”, meaning raw thing.
 In the 1600s, the plant was transplanted to the Old World where it took on the names we know it by today and proved a popular food, at least until it was supplanted a century later by potatoes, another New World export.

 We grew a nice little stand of Helianthus in a plot that was once a shade garden until rendered treeless by a freak wind storm.
 Those plants topped out around ten feet tall and provided beautiful yellow blooms for our vases all summer long.
 Then came fall, then winter, and luckily our gardeners remembered the sunflowers had one more gift to give.